xiaoleiwww/SignalProcessingSystem/README.md

 # ConvolutionSignalSystem

 The Convolution Signal System project is a simple python based project for the convolution of signal.
-The project contains different signal generator.
+The project contains different signal generators.
 The code can be utilised for the learning of the signal and systems course.

 The code is editting and will be finished before the end of this semester.